For Quinn Quatember putting on a graduation dress is a dream come true.

 Quinn’s fairy tale started not with a glass slipper, but a call from a nurse at a very special clinic.

 Quinn identifies as a woman but was assigned male at birth so experiences gender dysphoria, distress caused by a discrepancy between a person’s gender identity and sex assigned at birth.
-With the help of the Gender Dysphoria Assessment and Action for Youth (GDAAY) Centre at HSC Winnipeg Children’s Hospital Quinn started the process of transitioning in fall of 2020.
+With the help of the Gender Diversity and Affirming Action for Youth (GDAAY) Centre at HSC Children’s Hospital Quinn started the process of transitioning in fall of 2020.

 For Quinn, discovering who she truly is happened in a series of events, not all at once.
 Quinn began exploring her identity at a young age and always loved trying on heels and dresses.
 At age 13, when she presented male, she came out as gay and in later years experimented with dressing in drag – but still felt like something wasn’t quite right.

 “It felt like I didn’t fit in anywhere and it felt like I didn’t belong,” says Quinn.

 Quinn’s mother Kathryn says Quinn was always a theatrical child who enjoyed expressing herself through costumes and performing but as she grew older it became clear there was something more she needed.

 “It was a progression for her to figure out what she was feeling inside.
 She didn’t feel right in her body and didn’t know exactly why,” says Kathryn.

 At age 15 Quinn started being able to articulate what needed to change in order to find her place – her insides didn’t match her outsides.
 Quinn began wearing women’s clothes exclusively and shared her name and identity with family and friends.
 She had decided to transition and together with her mother contacted GDAAY to start the process.

 Quinn’s first conversation with an intake nurse at GDAAY was meaningful.
 She says starting the process – along with expressing herself through clothing, long hair and makeup – made her feel more self-confident.